 Common forms of vitamin C used in skincare

-- not as sensitive to light and air as ascorbic acid, and so are much more stable;
+- are not as sensitive to oxidation as ascorbic acid and so are more stable;

 Possible derivatives include: